Detailed history of Sagrada Familia: Timeline, events & more

 The four towers of the Evangelists are inaugurated, marking another major milestone.

-Construction phases | Architectural evolution of Sagrada Familia
+Architectural evolution: Construction phases of Sagrada Familia

 Early efforts